Ultimate Gift Guide for Daycare Kids

 Do you have to give gifts to your daycare kids for Christmas?
 No, you absolutely don’t.
 It’s okay if you don’t think that’s the right thing to do.
 When polling other providers, many of them don’t.
 It’s a personal decision based on what you believe.

 First, you need to decide how much you want to spend on each child.
 I usually set my budget at about $20 per person.
 If you have 7 or 12 daycare kids, when you multiply that by 20, that’s quite a bit of money.
 Daycare is not a lucrative career, so we need to be careful with our spending.
 Twenty dollars is not a lot of money, and it can be tough to find really special gifts for that price.
 If your budget is smaller, it’s even harder.

 I like for my gifts to be personalized.
 When I do that, I feel like it makes it that much more special.
 I love things that are monogrammed or personalized in some way.
 Check out Etsy for some great personalized gifts.
 I also love that Etsy products are homemade by someone and my purchase is helping them do life for their family.

 Don’t just get the latest toy.
 Their parents, friends, grandparents and so many other people are buying them fun toys to play with.
 Most kids have so many toys, they can’t even play with all of them.
 Try to think of something out of the box.
-Click on the pictures to go to the products.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.